 If you’ve been around the horse biz for very long, you know it’s FULL of improbabilities and that’s part of what makes it so much fun and, at times, so frustrating.
 Well, sit back and we’ll tell you our new/old Improbable Story….

 Lord At War (ARG) was undefeated in three starts in his native Argentina, culminating with a win in the Gran Premio Joaquin S. Anchorena going a mile on the turf.
-He was just a 3-year-old running against older horses in the most important mile race of the Argentine calendar!
+He was not only making his stakes debut, but he was making his second start in just eight days, and was a 3-year-old running against older horses in the most important mile race of the Argentine calendar!
 As a result, he was the Champion Miler of Argentina for 1983.

 The Perkinses brought their star to North America to be trained by the great Charlie Whittingham.
 Lord At War (ARG) raced on dirt and turf and won or placed in ten stakes but his biggest win was the Santa Anita Handicap-G1.

 The Santa Anita Handicap is not just a Grade I race.
 It is also known as “The Big ‘Cap”.
 It is certainly the best known of the Santa Anita races and its first running was in 1935 – just months after Santa Anita opened.